ainsleys/derivadex-api-docs/source/includes/main.md

 ## Place order

-Traders can place new orders by specifying specific attributes in the `Order` command's request payload.
+You can place new orders by specifying specific attributes in the `Order` command's request payload.
 These requests are subject to a set of validations.

 > Request format: